-Today's Centrality
+Today's Internet Centrality

-- 2021 Outages by Fastly, Akamai and Facebook have global impact affecting all kinds of enterprises - A DDOS attack on DYN managed to cause a meltdown of the Internet for the entire eastern seaboard of the US a few years ago - Chrome completely dominates browser space - Google has such a massively dominant position across advanced technologies that everyone else is left trying to just follow and fill in the gaps - HTTP/3, QUIC, BBR, to name just a few - Mobile devices are either made by Apple and run iOS, or run Android - The entire world now finds itself relying on just one chip manufacturer! - who is having trouble keeping up with orders
+- Linux completely dominates the platform OS space - Chrome completely dominates browser space - Mobile devices are either made by Apple and run iOS (30%), or run Android (70%). - One quarter of the Internet's users send their DNS queries to Google's DNS open resolver service - Google has such a massively dominant position across advanced technologies that everyone else is left trying to just follow and fill in the gaps - HTTP/3, QUIC, BBR, to name just a few - Amazon had captured 50% of the retail e-commerce market in the US - The entire world now finds itself relying on just one chip manufacturer! who is having trouble keeping up with orders!